splunk/observability-workshop/content/en/tko/session-5/fix-apache.md

 ## 4. Fix memory issue

+If you navigate back to the Apache dashboard, you will notice that metrics are no longer coming in.
+We have another resource issue and this time we are Out of Memory.
 Let's edit the stateful set and increase the memory to what is shown in the image below:

 ``` bash
 kubectl edit statefulset php-apache -n apache